Updating MacPorts from Intel to Apple silicon

 It is a lot easier to use and faster to install packages.
 And here’s a hint: in at least the case of Regina REXX, installing through Homebrew is actually much better than just downloading and installing the macOS package from the Regina site.
 It avoids a lot of macOS security errors. *

-But I’m with you the terminology.
+But I’m with you on the terminology.
 You need a glossary to understand it.
 For example, a package is a “formula” unless it installs a macOS application, in which case it is a “cask”.
 Huh?
 Isn’t beer in a cask also brewed from a formula?

 And there’s taps, bottles, kegs, racks, cellars, caskrooms, and tabs.
 Enough already!
 We get it, you like beer.